Fourth Plain Blvd and Fort Vancouver Way Safety and Mobility Project

 Español Tiếng ViệtРусскийChuukese

-The City of Vancouver is making Fourth Plain Blvd and Fort Vancouver Way safer for all users regardless of how they get around.
+The City of Vancouver is making Fourth Plain Blvd and Fort Vancouver Way safer for all users no matter how they get around!

-Fourth Plain Safety and Mobility Project Phase 1: F Street - Fort Vancouver Way
+Fourth Plain Safety & Mobility Project Phase 1: F Street - Fort Vancouver Way

-• Construction of the final pieces of project phase 1 begins October 7, 2024.
+• Construction of final pieces of the project planned: October 2024 - Winter/Spring 2025

-• The implementation of Fourth Plain Blvd Safety and Mobility project includes installing new bus platforms, a lane reconfiguration to add a two-way cycle track on the south side of Fourth Plain, repairs and restriping to existing crosswalks, and upgraded signals for bike and pedestrian safety.
+• The project includes installing new bus platforms, a lane reconfiguration to add a two-way cycle track on the south side of Fourth Plain, repairs and restriping to existing crosswalks, and upgraded signals for bike and pedestrian safety.

-• Work hours are 7 a.m. to 5 p.m.
-Monday through Friday.
-Project is planned to be completed by mid-December.
-Expect lane closures, lane shifts, ramp lane closures, shoulder closures and traffic delays during this project.
+• Traffic impacts: Expect lane closures, lane shifts, ramp lane closures, shoulder closures and traffic delays during this project.

-Fourth Plain Safety and Mobility Project Phase 2 : Fort Vancouver Way - Andresen Road
+Fourth Plain Safety & Mobility Project Phase 2: Fort Vancouver Way - Andresen Road

-• Pavement work and curb ramp upgrades - Summer - Fall 2024
+• Pavement work and curb ramp upgrades - Summer and Fall 2024

 • Grind, fill cracks and make repairs, re-pave and apply temporary striping.